typst/typst/tests/suite/scripting/return.typ

 #test(f(), "nope")

+--- return-discard-state ---
+// Test that discarding a joined content with state is special warning

+#let f() = {
+  state("hello").update("world")

+  // Warning: 3-19 this return unconditionally discards the content before it
+  // Hint: 3-19 it discards state and/or counter updates
+  // Hint: 3-19 use `return` without a value to return the joined content
+  // Hint: 3-19 or try omitting the `return` keyword to also join this value return [ Hello ]
+}

+#test(f(), [ Hello ])

 --- return-no-discard ---
-// Test that returning a joined value is not a warning.
+// Test that returning a joined content is not a warning.

 #let f() = {
   state("hello").update("world")